Maximin Shares Under Cardinality Constraints: Introduction

 Fairly allocating items in the real world often involves placing constraints on the bundles allowed in an allocation.
-For example, consider the problem where a popular physical conference or convention offers a variety of talks and panels organized across several synchronized parallell tracks.
-Due to space constraints, each talk is limited to some maximum number of participants, fewer than the total number of participants to the conference.
+For example, consider the problem where a popular physical conference or convention offers a variety of talks and panels organized across several synchronized parallel tracks.
+Due to space constraints, each talk is limited to some maximum number of participants, fewer than the total number of participants at the conference.
 Consequently, there may be more people interested in attending some talks than there are available seats.
 To mitigate this, the conference wants to fairly allocate the available seats, based on participants' preferences, so that no participant receives seats they cannot use, i.e., multiple seats at the same talk or seats at multiple talks in the same time slot.
 In order to solve this problem, we need to be able to express that some items belong to the same category (seats at talks in the same time slot) and that there is a limit on the number of items each category can contribute to any bundle (in this case~1).
 This kind of constraints is called \textit{cardinality constraints} and was introduced by \citet{biswas_fair_2018}.
-They showed that with additive valuations, it is always possible to find an allocation where each agent gets at least $1/3$ of her MMS, using a reduction to a unconstrained setting with submodular valuations, where the approximate allocation is found using an algorithm described by \citet{ghodsi_fair_2018}.

-The conference example highlights a general type of problems for which cardinality constraints are useful.
-That is, problems where each agent should not receive more items of a certain type than she could possibly have use for.
+The conference example highlights a general type of problems for which cardinality constraints are useful, where each agent should not receive more items of a certain type than she could possibly have use for.
 Another such problem is the motivating example of \citet{biswas_fair_2018}: A museum is to fairly allocate exhibits of different types to newly opened branches.
 To make sure that each branch can handle its allocated exhibits, so that no exhibits go to waste, an upper limit is placed on the number of exhibits each branch can be allocated of each exhibit type.
+The constraints may also provide each agent with some diversity in the type of items she receives.
+For example, with sufficiently small limits in the museum example, each branch must receive a somewhat diverse collection of exhibits.